mvries/PMC-tool/README.md

 # Thesis_project
 This pipeline was made for my MSc thesis (linking 16&amp;18S marker genes to MAGs)

+This is a snakemake workflow that uses conda for package management.

 General structure of this Repo:
 ├── .gitignore
 ├── README.md